Left-wing populism: Netherlands

+Romania

+Since its foundation, the Social Democratic Party (PSD) has been described as left-wing populist and left-wing nationalist.
+Political analyst Radu Magdin described the PSD as a big tent catch-all pragmatic party with a strong populist rhetoric.
+Under the leadership of Victor Ponta and Liviu Dragnea, PSD was also sovereigntist.

 Spain

 The left-wing populist party Podemos achieved 8% of the national vote in the 2014 European Parliament election.
 Due to avoiding nativist language typical of right-wing populists, Podemos can attract left-wing voters disappointed with the political establishment without taking sides in the regional political struggle.
 In the 2015 election for the national parliament, Podemos reached 20.65% of the vote and became the third largest party in the parliament after the conservative People's Party with 28.71% and the Spanish Socialist Workers' Party with 22.02%.
 In the new parliament, Podemos holds 69 out of 350 seats, which has resulted in the end of the traditional two-party system in Spain.
 In a November 2018 interview with Jacobin, Íñigo Errejón argues that Podemos requires a new "national-popular" strategy to win more elections.